kesterling/FGDT-simulator/README.md

 - a JSON-like file with the summaries across the three rounds
 - a CSV file for each option reporting the within-option cosine similarities

 You can run "summarizationSimilarities.py" to update the CSV file to recover the cosine similarities from each round 1 response and the corresponding summary for a given run.
 You use this updated file to do a summary bias evaluation.
+Use "coverage_test.py" to run the LLM coder for the coverage validation test.
 Optionally run "Round1_frequencies.py" to optimize the parameter settings in order to get the desired response frequencies.
-You also can run "baseline_similarities.py" to infer the correlation between arbitrary sentences for a given topic.
+You also can run "baseline_similarities.py" to infer the correlation between arbitrary sentences for a given topic, to get a random baseline for cosine similarity scores for that topic.

 File listing: